Heinrich Schlusnus: Career

 A native of Braubach, Schlusnus studied with voice teachers in Berlin and Frankfurt before making his debut at Hamburg's opera house in 1915.
 During World War I, he had fought and been severely wounded.
 Schlusnus sang at Nuremberg from 1915 to 1917 and at the prestigious Berlin State Opera from 1917 until 1951.
 He was engaged by the Chicago Opera for its 1927–28 season and appeared at the Bayreuth Festival in 1933.

 In 1919, an event of fundamental importance occurred.
 Schlusnus was already a successful singer, and yet he started again from scratch under the tutelage of Louis Bachner.
 During his earlier studies, it was fashionable to "cover" the voice, making it throaty, dark, and limited.
 Under Bachner, Schlusnus liberated his timbre and expanded his range.
 He sang simply as one speaks, naturally and distinctly.
 Louis Bachner: "with yield, not with capital."
 Schlusnus: "[He] has given me freedom of voice, my vocal technique, and an understanding of proper singing.
 What I am, is thanks to him."

-During his highly acclaimed tenure at Berlin, Schlusnus established himself as Germany's greatest performer of Verdi's baritone roles and, according to most critics, no subsequent German-speaking baritone has matched his supremacy in this field.
-Schlusnus excelled in the lighter Wagnerian parts, too, and in operatic works by other German composers.
+Schlusnus was considered Germany's greatest performer of Verdi's baritone roles.
+Schlusnus excelled in the lighter Wagnerian parts and in operatic works by other German composers.

 Furthermore, Schlusnus earned critical renown as a concert artist and lieder singer despite facing stiff competition on the recital platform (and the operatic stage) from such outstanding rival baritones as Herbert Janssen, Willi Domgraf-Fassbaender, Gerhard Hüsch, Karl Hammes, Rudolf Bockelmann and Karl Schmitt-Walter.
 As an interpreter of lieder, he often performed with the German pianists Franz Rupp and Sebastian Peschko.